astralink-hkrm/TgGuild/README.md

 ---

-# 📖 Usage
+## Usage

-## Authentication
+### Authentication

 Sign in using your phone number or scan a QR code from the Telegram mobile app.
-If two-factor authentication (2FA) is enabled on your Telegram account, you'll be prompted to enter your password before accessing the application.
+If two-factor authentication (2FA) is enabled on your Telegram account, you will be prompted to enter your password before accessing the application.

----

-## File Management
+### File Management

 Navigate your personal drive or team workspaces from the sidebar.
 Upload files, create folders, organize your content, and use familiar actions such as rename, move, delete, and share to manage your workspace efficiently.

----

-## Teams
+### Teams

 Create teams backed by Telegram groups, invite members using shareable links, exchange messages, collaborate on shared files, and generate optional Google Meet links directly from team conversations.

----

-## Media
+### Media

 Open images, videos, audio files, and PDFs directly inside the application.
 Built-in media playback and document preview provide a seamless viewing experience without leaving TgGuild.

 ---

-# 🔒 Security
+## Security

 - Telegram API credentials and session data are stored locally on your device and are never sent to third-party servers.
 - Media streaming runs through a locally authenticated service to provide secure playback within the application.